-About Moses we read in the Bible that he told his followers: "When I went up into the mountain to receive the tablets of stone, the tablets of the covenant which the Lord made with you, then I stayed on the mountain forty days and forty nights.
-I neither ate bread nor drank water" (Deuteronomy, 9:9).
-Similarly, about Jesus, who appeared about fourteen centuries after Moses, it is written in the Gospel of Matthew that he "fasted forty days and forty nights" (4:2) before beginning his ministry, and he explained the purpose of fasting by quoting from the scripture of Moses as follows:
+"When I went up into the mountain to receive the tablets of stone, the tablets of the covenant which the Lord made with you, then I stayed on the mountain forty days and forty nights.
+I neither ate bread nor drank water."
+(Deuteronomy, 9:9)

+Similarly, about Jesus it is written in the Gospel of Matthew that he "fasted forty days and forty nights" (4:2) before beginning his ministry, and he explained the purpose of fasting by quoting from the scripture of Moses as follows: